 About Hollyweird

 Hi there, I’m Colby Day.
 I’m a writer, director, and occasional producer for film, television, and theater.
-But the thing I’m probably best known for is “My Year as a Working Screenwriter” series, which I’ve been writing since 2021.
+But the thing I’m probably best known for is my annual post “My Year as a Working Screenwriter,” a detailed breakdown of the trials and tribulations and day to day busywork of the life of a working writer, which I’ve been writing since 2021.

 How does Hollyweird work?

 Well… nobody knows how Hollywood works, and that’s kind of the point of the endeavor.
-Hollyweird will be a weekly blow-by-blow of the writing life.
-I’ll break down what it is that I’m doing as a writer, why I’m doing what I’m doing, and whether any of it works at all.
-For the remainder of 2024, you can anticipate that these posts will include information on: packaging a feature as a first time director, trying to package and sell a TV series based on IP, trying to land Open Writing Assignments, writing for television, and developing original material.
+Hollyweird is a weekly blow-by-blow of the writing life.
+The newsletter breaks down what it is that I’m doing as a writer, why I’m doing what I’m doing, and whether any of it works at all.
+For the remainder of 2025, you can anticipate that these posts will include information on: packaging a feature as a first time director, trying to package and sell a TV series based on IP, trying to land Open Writing Assignments, writing for television, and developing original material.

 These (free!) posts will hit your inbox once a week (Friday!).